 The Academic Senate of Freie Universität passes resolutions on matters including university development and equipment plans and establishes basic principles applicable to instruction, studies, and research at the university.
 It determines the number of students admitted to the university each year.
 It also issues a position statement on the draft budget and participates in the establishment and elimination of courses of study.

-The CIO Board is the central decision-making body for all IT affairs and projects of Freie Universität Berlin with overlapping character for all departments and/or in connection with long-term commitments of human and financial resources.
-The members of the CIO Board are nominated by the Executive Board (Präsidium) and are responsible for all overarching IT issues at Freie Universität under the mandate issued by the Executive Board.
+The Chief Information Officer (CIO) is responsible for all IT affairs and projects of Freie Universität Berlin with overlapping character for all departments and/or in connection with long-term commitments of human and financial resources.
+The CIO is nominated by the Executive Board (Präsidium) and is responsible for all overarching IT issues at Freie Universität under the mandate issued by the Executive Board.

 The Excellence Council (Exzellenzrat) is an internal board that advises the Executive Board and is involved in developing research priorities within the framework of the university’s future concept.
 It initiates new research networks and doctoral programs and evaluates the effects of all projects that are successful in the Excellence Initiative.
 The council consists of 25 outstanding researchers of Freie Universität Berlin, including many who have achieved special distinctions such as the Leibniz Prize.
 Most members are also involved in a focus area, an excellence cluster, or a graduate school at the university that is receiving special funding.